 - Check managed policies.
 Open

 chrome://policyoredge://policy.
-On a personal PC, unexpected policies for search provider, homepage, extension install list, or startup URLs usually mean a local app or script changed browser management settings. - Uninstall recent apps.
+On a personal PC, unexpected policies for search provider, homepage, extension install list, or startup URLs usually mean a local app or script changed browser management settings.45 Do not delete random registry keys first; write down the policy name, value, and extension ID so the cleanup targets the source instead of breaking legitimate browser settings. - Uninstall recent apps.
 In Windows Settings, sort installed apps by date.
 Remove suspicious download assistants, search utilities, browser helpers, fake update tools, unknown VPN/proxy apps, or anything installed right before the redirect began.

 - Check shortcuts, proxy, and DNS.
 Make sure browser shortcuts do not contain an extra URL after the executable path.
 Then check Windows proxy and DNS settings if redirects affect more than one browser.

 - Scan for PUA and adware.
-If the redirect returns, a full scan with Gridinsoft Anti-Malware can find bundled PUA, adware, startup entries, and companion files that manual browser cleanup missed.
+If the redirect returns, a full scan with Gridinsoft Anti-Malware can find bundled PUA, adware, startup entries, browser-policy leftovers, and companion files that manual browser cleanup missed.

 Reset the browser only after removing the source